Could A Free Obituary Template Make Your Life A Little Easier?

 Then the line went dead and a 19 years young woman, in the prime of her life, was gone.

-Over the years she had learned to ignore her discomfort with:
+Over the years she had learned to ignore her discomfort:

 This beautiful young woman lost her life to a congenital heart disease called myocardial bridging—a defect where an artery, instead of going where it’s supposed to in the heart actually goes through the heart muscle.